 10. Stone Cup Cafe // I stopped in here for the first time recently and I can’t believe I hadn’t been there before!
 It’s situated on Frazier Avenue with a nice view of Coolidge Park and the Walnut Street Bridge off the back porch.
 Any place that serves up a good Cubano (Cuban coffee) is high on my list.

 11. Wildflower Tea & Apothecary // This is one of the cutest places in Chattanooga!
 I can’t believe it took me until this fall to go there and check it out.
 Wildflower offers a huge selection of loose-leaf teas of all varieties, along with oils and other medicinal items.
-My go-to tea is the jasmine green tea, but the Moroccan mint is also a solid choice.
-I hear their chai lattes are quite good, too.
+My go-to teas are the jasmine green tea and Moonflower oolong, but the Moroccan mint is also a solid choice.
+Their “Harmony” blend is great when you need to clear your mind.

 12. The Hot Chocolatier // As the name suggests, The Hot Chocolatier specializes in chocolate treats and drinking chocolate, but they also serve up some great mochas, lattes and other coffee drinks.
 Pair your beverage with one of their delectable cakes, cookies, truffles, eclairs or other sweet treats and your day will get ten times better.